e-koma/terraform-google-recommenders/README.md

 ## Supported Recommender
 - `google.compute.instance.IdleResourceRecommender`

+If there is a demand for other recommenders, I might support them...

 ## Input Variables
 | Name                        | Description                                 | Type   | Default           | Required |
 |:----------------------------|:--------------------------------------------|:-------|:------------------|:---------|